-Post(s) Responsibilities Ref All Staff To read and understand this policy and its annexes and act in line with this police.
+Post(s) Responsibilities Ref All Staff To read and understand this policy and its annexes and act in line with this policy.
 Undertake appropriate training in the use of force as offered by BSMHFT based on their job role.
 Report the use of force accurately and in a timely manner through the eclipse system.
 Service, Clinical and Corporate Directors To ensure that use of force is reported in line with this policy within their service areas.
 Staff within their service areas are offered training in line with this policy on the use of force.
 Use of force is appropriately reviewed and incidents investigated in line with this policy.
 Policy Lead This policy is reviewed annually and updated based on current good practise and consulted on appropriately.
 Takes on delegated roles from the responsible person.
-Executive Director Fulfils the role of responsible person and delegate appropriately Otherspolicy leads for 1.
-Clinical Risk Assessment Policy (appendix2) 2.
-Prevention and Management of Violence Policy(appendix3) (physical restraint) 3.
-Duty of Candour (appendix 4) 4.
-Learning From Deaths Policy (appendix 5) (investigation of use of force) 5.
-Rapid Tranquilisation Policy (appendix 6) (chemical restraint) 6.
-Seclusion and Segregation policy (Ensure that their policies are annually updated in line with the Use of force Act and learning from investigations on the use of force
+Executive Director Fulfils the role of responsible person and delegate appropriately Policy leads for Below Policies: 1.
+Clinical Risk Assessment Policy 2.
+Prevention and Management of Violence Policy 3.
+Duty of Candour 4.
+Learning From Deaths Policy 5.
+Rapid Tranquilisation Policy (chemical restraint) 6.
+Seclusion and Segregation policy (use of isolation) Ensure that their policies are annually updated in line with the Use of force Act and learning from

-appendix 7) (use of

-isolation)

 7. Trauma Risk Incident

 Management Policy

-(appendix 8)

-8. Care Programme
+8. Care Programme Approach

-Approach and Care Support
+and Care Support Policy (How

-Policy (appendix 9) (How

-use of force will be
+use of force will be incorporated

-incorporated into care
+into care planning)

-planning)

-9. Police Interventions
+9. Police Interventions Policy

-Policy (appendix 10) (use of

-body worn cameras in
+(use of body worn cameras in

-BSMHFT hospitals by the
+BSMHFT hospitals by the police)

-police)

-10. Handcuff Policy
+10. Handcuff Policy (use of

-(Appendix 11) (use of

 mechanical restraint)

-11. Emergency Response
+11. Emergency Response Belt

-Belt (appendix 12) (use of

-Mechanical restraint)
+(use of Mechanical restraint)

-12. The Reporting,
+12. The Reporting, Management

-Management & Learning

-from Incidents Policy
+& Learning from Incidents Policy

-(appendix13)